OpenSwitchNOS/openswitch-ops-webui/docs/webui_test.md

 Testing for OPS-WEBUI
 =====================

-The current Web UI testing consists of
+The current Web UI testing consists of:
-* Automated JavaScript unit tests
+* automated JavaScript unit tests
-* Manual GUI tests
+* manual GUI tests

-This document only describes the developer automated JavaScript units.
+This document only describes the automated JavaScript unit tests.

 Automated JavaScript Unit Tests
 ===============================